leiyangly/HapLongLINEr/README.md

 ```

 Output:
-- .HapLongLINEr.output.txt: Two-column, tab-delimited text files with L1 info from your assembly and corresponding hg38 coordinates
+- BED file with L1 info from your assembly and corresponding hs1/hg38 coordinates
-- .L1HSPA2PA3AllORF.intact.fa: FASTA file containing all intact L1HS, L1PA2, and L1PA3 sequences from the input assembly
+- FASTA file containing all intact L1HS, L1PA2, and L1PA3 sequences from the input assembly
 - Additional curated FASTA files for the pangenome reference set
 - Each L1 record includes its intact ORF status
 - Each L1 record includes its lifted over coordinate on the used reference genome